-Appointment TV: The 10 Best NFL Games of 2012
+Appointment TV: The 10 best NFL games of 2012

-But now that the NFL has just released its complete 2012 schedule, we know it’s only a matter of time before Pigskin Claus slides down the chimney and deliver 256 gift-wrapped games of life-affirming pro football.
+But now that the NFL has just released its complete 2012 schedule, we know it’s only a matter of time before Pigskin Claus slides down the chimney and deliver 256 gift-wrapped games are life-affirming pro football.

 “Sorry, baby.
 Cam Newton is facing RGIII that day.
 We’ll have to get married some other season.”